Northgate Primary & Nursery

 Admission to reception classes

-The admission round for entry to reception classes for the School Year 2023/24 opens on 26 September 2022 and closes on 15 January 2023.
+The admission round for entry to reception classes opens on 25 September 2023.
+The closing date for applications is 15 January 2024.

 When does a child start school?

-• If your child was born between 1 September 2018 and 31 August 2019, they are due to start school in reception class in the school year starting September 2023 and are entitled to a full-time place.
+• If your child was born between 1 September 2019 and 31 August 2020, they are due to start school in reception class in the school year starting September 2023.
+Children must be offered a full-time place from September 2024.

 • Parents are entitled to defer their child’s admission or request that their child attend on a part-time basis.
 By law, children must start statutory education full-time no later than the beginning of the term following their fifth birthday.